 Who doesn’t love a Saturday?
-Traditionally falling between Friday and Sunday in the modern calendar, it’s a day off work for many people in the West.
-Therefore, it’s a day when many people come together and make plans.
+Traditionally falling between Friday and Sunday in the modern calendar, it’s a day off work for lots of people living in the West.
+Therefore, it’s a day when we come together and make plans.
 However, many people still work on a Saturday – though it remains a day which feels much more laid back than the rest of the week!
 That’s perhaps because, unlike Sunday, there’s no need to go to work the next day.

 Whether or not it’s your favorite day of the week, here are plenty of interesting facts about Saturday that will most likely fascinate you.
 How much do you know about the sixth day of the week?
 Let’s find out.

 Saturday is named after the Roman God, Saturn.

 Saturn is the God of wealth and liberation, but also of agriculture and dissolution.

 The Temple of Saturn, of which ruins can still be seen in Rome, Italy, remains a hugely popular tourist site.

 In Japan, people refer to Saturday as ‘soil day’.
 This also relates, interestingly, to the planet of Saturn, rather than the God.
 Japanese people refer to the planet Saturn as ‘the soil star’.